 The Ocean | Hector’s Second Home

 The sea was Hector’s second home.
 He was a highly respected lifeguard and swimming instructor for many years.
-He dedicated countless hours to teaching children and adults alike the essential skills of swimming and water safety.

 For 32 years, he dedicated his life to keeping others safe at sea while working at the Doctor’s Cave Bathing Club in Montego Bay.
 He started as a beach attendant and quickly moved on to become a lifeguard—a role that showcased his bravery, commitment, and expertise.